chetanbg1/cbgwork1/README.md

 //Main thread
 //when a stand alone apllication us run. a user thread is automatically created to execute the main() method of
 // the application-- called main thread
-//program ends when main() thread finishes executing
+//program ends when main() thread finishes executing   --> Thread.currentThread().getName();
 //all other threads are child threads

-//the run time env distinguished between user threads and daemon threads
-//user thread given a preference over a deamon
-//when user thread finish executing program ends whether deamon is finished or not
+the run time env distinguished between user threads and daemon threads user thread created by developer / jvm create the demon thread eg GC user thread given a preference over a deamon when user thread finish executing program ends whether deamon is finished or not

 //creation
 java.lang.Thread class